Theobald Boehm: Legacy

 Some of the flutes he made are still being played.
-The fingering system he devised has also been adapted to other instruments, such as the oboe and the clarinet.
+The fingering system he devised has also been adapted to other instruments, such as clarinet, oboe, and saxophone.

 He inspired Hyacinthe Klosé, the inventor of the modern clarinet fingering system.
 Klosé invented a system for the clarinet that today is the standard nearly worldwide (except Austria, Germany and others).
 Boehm was his inspiration, and so Klosé named the new system the Boehm system just like the modern western flute.
-The Boehm system clarinet and flute are not exactly the same.
-If one plays the clarinet with the register key on, the fingerings are the same as the flute when the flute is in the lower and middle register.
 The main differences between the fingering systems of Boehm system clarinets and flutes are overblowing and key.
 The clarinet's second register is a twelfth above its lowest register, unlike the flute's which is an octave higher.
 The B♭ clarinet is a transposing instrument, so a C on a clarinet is played as a B♭ on the flute.
+The clarinet has additional keys to compensate for the increased distance between the registers, and there are other smaller differences, such as the differences in fingerings for F♯.